altocodenl/tagaway/readme.md

    - If video, show thumbnail & controls.
    - Mobile: no padding, swipe left/right.
    - If upload is happening in the background, keep the current picture open but update the counter on the bottom right.
+   - Warn of leaving page if upload is ongoing.

 - Upload
    - Allow only jpeg, png & video.